 '''

 // a generic function of a PseudoJet

 template<typename TOut> class FunctionOfPseudoJet{

 // the action of the function (this has to be overloaded in derived classes)

 virtual TOut result(const PseudoJet &pj) const = 0;

 };

 '''

 Derived classes should implement the result(...) function.
-In addition it is good practice to overload the description() member, which just call result(...) either on the single jet, or separately on each of the elements of the vector of PseudoJets..
+In addition it is good practice to overload the description() member,

+'''

-''' virtual std::string description() const {return "";}
+virtual std::string description() const {return "";}

+'''